Getting Started with FME Form: Working with Spatial Data

 6. Run the Workspace

-The workspace will read the data and filter for the trash_containers intersecting parks and then write the filtered trash_containers to an Esri Shapefile, but we still need to run the workspace.
+The workspace will read the data, filter for trash_containers intersecting parks, and then write the filtered trash_containers to an Esri Shapefile.
 Running the workspace with a writer connected will write the data out to disk.
 On the top toolbar (ribbon), click the green Run button.
-Clicking Run will trigger the workspace to read the data, process it through any transformers, and then write it out.

 7. View Output